 Impaired Assets Definition

-Impaired Assets are those assets on the company’s balance sheet whose carrying value of the assets on the books exceeds the market value (recoverable amount).
-When the carrying value of the impaired assets is adjusted, then the loss is to be recognized on the income statement of the company.
+Impaired Assets are those assets on the company’s balance sheet whose carrying value of the assets on the books exceeds the market value (recoverable amount) and the loss is recognized on the income statement of the company.
 Impairment of Assets is usually found in Balance Sheet items like goodwill, long term assets, inventory and accounts receivables.

 Example of Impaired Assets

 Company A ltd purchased company B ltd and paid $ 19 million as the purchase price for buying the company B ltd. At the time when the purchase was made, the book value of the assets of Company B was $ 15 million.
 Over the year after the acquisition, the sales of Company B ltd. fell by around 38 % because of some changes made by the management in the working of the company and due to the entrance of the competitor in the same line of business with the cheaper substitute.
 As a result, the fair market value of the company B ltd falls to the level of $ 12 million from the $ 15 million when the acquisition was done.
 Analyze the impact of the impairment.